DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 [![Delete button](./doc/deleteButton.PNG)]()

-This one is most straightforward out of them all.
-It deletes currently selected element wheter if it is folder or bookmark, and it selects the parent of the element.
+This one is most straightforward out of them all. **It deletes currently selected element** wheter if it is folder or bookmark.
 If you cannot delete a folder (_ex.
 Other bookmarks and Bookmarks bar_) it will be greyed out and you won't be able to click it.

 ##### Edit button